The Road to El Dorado: Plot

-In 1519 Spain, con-artists Miguel and Tulio win gold and a map to the legendary City of Gold, El Dorado, in a rigged dice gamble against some sailors (though they win the map fairly after Tulio was given normal dice from one of the opponents).
-After their con is exposed, the two evade the guards and accidentally stow away on one of the ships to be led by conquistador Hernán Cortés for the New World.
-At sea, they are caught and imprisoned and are condemned to slavery in Cuba, but they break free and steal a rowboat with the help of Cortés' mistreated horse named Altivo.
+In 1519 Spain, con-artists Tulio and Miguel win gold and a map to the legendary City of Gold, El Dorado, in a rigged dice gamble against some sailors, though they win the map fairly with normal dice.
+After their con is exposed, the two evade the guards and accidentally stow away on a ship to be led by conquistador Hernán Cortés for the New World.
+At sea, they are caught, imprisoned, and are condemned to slavery in Cuba, but they break free and steal a rowboat with the help of Cortés' mistreated horse named Altivo.

-Their boat reaches land, where Miguel begins to recognize landmarks from the map, leading them to a totem marker near a waterfall that Tulio believes is a dead end.
-As they prepare to leave, they encounter a native woman, Chel, being chased by guards.
-When the guards see Tulio and Miguel riding Altivo as depicted on the totem, they escort them and Chel to a secret entrance behind the falls into El Dorado.
-They are brought to the city's elders, kindhearted Chief Tannabok, and wicked high priest Tzekel-Kan.
-The pair are mistaken for the twin gods when a volcano coincidentally erupts but simultaneously stops during an argument between them and they are given luxurious quarters, along with the charge of Chel.
-She discovers that the two are conning her people but promises to remain quiet if they take her with them when they leave the city.
-The two are showered with gifts of gold from Tannabok but disapprove of Tzekel-Kan attempting to sacrifice a civilian at the gods' ritual.
+Their boat reaches land (somewhere in South America), where Miguel recognizes landmarks from the map, leading them to a totem marker near a waterfall that Tulio believes is a dead end.
+As they prepare to leave, they encounter a beautiful native woman, Chel, being chased by guards.
+When the guards see Tulio and Miguel riding Altivo as depicted on the totem, they escort them and Chel to the city of El Dorado.

+There, they meet the kindhearted Chief Tannabok, and his wicked advisor, high priest Tzekel-Kan.
+Mistaken for the twin gods, Miguel and Tulio are given luxurious quarters and placed in charge over Chel.
+However, she discovers their deception but promises to remain quiet if she leaves the city with them.
+Tannabok honors them with gifts of gold, though Miguel and Tulio disapprove of Tzekel-Kan's ritual sacrifice to honor the gods.
 Meanwhile, Cortés and his men reach land.